cs-ed/edtech-plan-mathpluscoding/README.md

 #### Instructor

-##### TechSmith Camtasia version 2019 and Audacity
+##### TechSmith Camtasia version 2019, Audacity, and Google Drive
 For producing lessons on video, I plan on using Camtasia for screen capture and video editing.
 I plan on using Audacity for editing audio.

+Lesson videos will be uploaded onto Google Drive.

 ##### Microsoft PowerPoint, Google Slides, and Nearpod
 For producing lesson slides, I plan on using Microsoft PowerPoint, which has a feature that allows the user to write directly on the slide and replay the writing at a constant, more reader-friendly pace.
 When I use this feature, I will convert the slides into a video, then add audio.

 When I want to share the lesson slides with students, I will be using Google Slides.

+When appropriate, I will be uploading the presentation on to Nearpod, which allows the addition of activities that I can use as checks for understanding.

+Lesson videos will be embedded in the presentation.

+#### Google Classroom and PowerSchool Teacher
+I will be assigning lessons on Google classroom.
+I will also provide feedback, such as scores on submitted work, on Google classroom.

+I use PowerSchool Teacher for keeping grade and attendance records.

 #### Students